Skip to contents

 Overview

-The goal of simChef is to help you quickly cook up a fully-realized, high-quality, reproducible, and transparently documented simulation study using an intuitive and tidy grammar of simulation experiments:
+The goal of simChef is to help you quickly cook up a fully-realized, high-quality, reproducible, and transparently-documented simulation study in a flexible, efficient, and low-code manner. simChef removes many of the administrative burdens of simulation design through:

 Installation